Qatari involvement in US higher education: Qatari agencies that fund U.S. universities

-Critics and policymakers’ concerns about influence and transparency
+Controversies about Qatari funding

+Both critics and policymakers have questioned Qatar's potential influence on academic life.
+Airmail author Jennifer Gould speculates on Qatar's influence over both anti-Israel sentiment and policy relating to Israel, noting that "[a]s student protesters call for their universities to divest from Israel, Qatar is spending billions to influence those same schools."
+The Quincy Institute for Responsible Statecraft, on the other hand, is less concerned with Qatar's influence on policy, in particular, and more concerned with their influence overall, describing Qatar's academic funding as a form of soft power.

 Observers have long debated the extent to which Qatar's substantial investment in higher education may influence academic culture and institutional governance within U.S. universities.
-A 2024 report by the Financial Times highlighted ongoing congressional investigations and growing public concern over the implications of large Qatari donations, noting that Qatar ranks among the most prominent foreign contributors to American higher education.
+A 2024 report by the Financial Times highlighted ongoing congressional investigations and growing public concern over the implications of such large Qatari donations.

 At the heart of the transparency debate is Section 117 of the Higher Education Act, which requires colleges to report large foreign gifts and contracts.
 A Department of Education compliance paper cited ongoing under-reporting and introduced new measures for better data collection.
 To support enforcement, Federal Student Aid published institution-level disclosure spreadsheets twice annually.

 In April 2025, a White House executive action stated that because Section 117 "has not been robustly enforced, the true amounts, sources, and purposes of foreign money flowing to American campuses are unknown," and directed stricter enforcement.

 Congressional interest has produced multiple oversight and legislative efforts.
 A Congressional Research Service brief summarizes proposals to tighten reporting thresholds and expand disclosure requirements, and the Deterrent Act introduced in the 119th Congress would rewrite Section 117 to broaden reporting and accountability.

 The Lawfare Project also examined Qatar's involvement in the American education system through the Qatar Foundation International (QFI) and expressed concerns regarding the biased presentation of content related to the Middle East.
 This biased approach highlights positive aspects of Islam while side-lining balanced discussions about other religions, particularly Judaism.
 Another survey by the project indicates that when the United States is exposed to details of foreign funding for higher education institutions, concerns are raised about Qatar's influence in shaping classroom content and discussions on campuses.

 Nevertheless, Ali Al-Ansari, a spokesperson for the Qatari embassy in Washington, expressed Qatar's pride in collaborating with prominent U.S. universities to offer educational opportunities to students in Qatar and the surrounding region.